-The net effect of various miscellaneous transactions involving capital assets

-(i.e., sales, trade-ins, donations, and disposals) is to decrease net position.
-(132,353.42)
+The net effect of various miscellaneous transactions involving capital assets (i.e., sales, trade-ins, donations, and disposals) is to decrease net position.

-Taxes reported in the Statement of Activities that do not provide current financial resources are not reported as revenues in the funds.
-672,627.44
+Taxes reported in the Statement of Activities that do not provide current

-District pension contributions are reported as expenditures in the governmental funds when made.
+District pension/OPEB contributions are reported as expenditures in the governmental funds when made.
 However, they are reported as deferred outflows of resources in the Statement of Net Position because the reported net pension/OPEB liability is measured a year before the District's report date.
 Pension/OPEB expense, which is the change in the net pension/OPEB liability adjusted for changes in deferred outflows and inflows of resources related to pensions/OPEB, is reported in the Statement of Activities.